European shares slip as weak oil weighs on energy, mining stocks

 By Helen Reid and Kit Rees

-LONDON, June 20 Stocks sensitive to the price of oil fell on Tuesday, putting pressure on European shares, with the pan-European benchmark ending lower after a strong start to the session.
+LONDON, June 20 (Reuters) - Stocks sensitive to the price of oil fell on Tuesday, putting pressure on European shares, with the pan-European benchmark ending lower after a strong start to the session.

 Euro zone blue chips closed 0.4 percent lower and the regional STOXX index fell 0.6 percent, retreating from a two-week high and giving up most of the gains made in the previous session.